 College can be a transformative experience.
-It is a time when students will learn about themselves and the world in which they live.
-It also is a period of transition; you may encounter changes in your son's or daughter's thought processes, behaviors, maturity, and decision-making skills.
+It is a time when students learn about themselves and the world in which they live.
+It also is a period of transition; you may encounter changes in your students thought processes, behaviors, maturity, and decision-making skills.
 Because some students have more difficulty than others adjusting to the transition from high school to college, we provide a supportive environment in which students can thrive and grow.
-Sharing your own experiences with your son or daughter and talking with him or her about what it takes to be successful at the University of Michigan can also help ease the transition.
-Here are some basics he or she might consider for academic success:
+Sharing your own experiences with your student and talking with him or her about what it takes to be successful at the University of Michigan also can help ease the transition.
+Here are some basics that students might consider for academic success: